 Most commonly, cats that lose hair on their hind legs are experiencing stress and anxiety.
 When a cat is obsessively licking and scratching at a certain area, it's called psychogenic alopecia.
 It's globally recognized as an obsessive-compulsive behavior wherein the cat continually "overgrooms" an area.

 Alopecia and Baldness

 When the skin looks normal and is not red, inflamed, or seemingly bothered, there could be a hormonal imbalance at play.
-For example, hypothyroidism can happen with cats, but it's more common in dogs.
+For example, hypothyroidism can affect cats, but it's more common in dogs.
 Your cat may also have ringworm, which can be a subtle fungal infection, as many cats show few or no symptoms of having it.

 Usually, folliculitis develops during illness as a secondary symptom.
-If your cat is experiencing issues with their immune system, bacterial infections like feline immunodeficiency virus can occur.
+If your cat is experiencing issues with its immune system, bacterial infections like feline immunodeficiency virus can occur.
 Additionally, drugs like steroids may cause an allergic skin reaction leading to folliculitis.

 Parasites such as fleas, Demodex mites, and Notedres mites are notorious for causing itchiness and irritation in both cats and dogs.
 A cat with fleas, for instance, may relentlessly bite at their fur and lick, chew, or tug on the area that's bothering them.
 This can cause additional issues like sores, hair loss, and even bald patches.